November Events

 Registration for the DECA stock market game must be submitted by a DECA advisor.
 No exceptions.

-Email Mrs. Jacklitch with your team member names and email addresses by Friday, October 7th for her to set you up.
+Email Mrs. Jacklitch with your team member names and email addresses by Wednesday, September 24th (returning members) or Friday, October 10th (new members) for her to set you up.
 Please allow 48-72 hours for set-up time as Mrs. Jacklitch will need to forward your information to DECA for them to set you up in their system.

 DECA and the SIFMA Foundation are pleased to provide their members with the DECA Stock Market Game.